PETE KIBEL M.SC., MIFM

-Ben heads up the technical Research and Development team at Fishtek.
+Ben heads up the technical research and development team at Fishtek.
 He has a passion for innovation and applying his encyclopaedic knowledge of engineering, electronics and production processes to resolving bycatch issues in the marine sector.
 Ben has developed a number of innovative, patented and world leading mitigation products over the past 20 years.
 Ben is currently working on several exciting new products at Fishtek that have the potential to contribute significantly to the conservation of iconic marine species.
-Pete works closely with the rest of the team at Fishtek on strategy and new products as well as a broad range of collaborators in the commercial, academic and NGO sector.

 ROB ENEVER, PH.D

 Rob has a Ph.D in bycatch mitigation and extensive experience of working with the fishing industry having spent a decade on fishing vessels around the world, and more recently informing EU policy on discards in marine fisheries through the UK Government’s Research and Development agenda.
 He has spent the last seven years working for a statutory nature conservation body where he was responsible for ensuring the objectivity, quality and transparency of the marine evidence used for designating and subsequently managing Marine Protected Areas.

 Rob has recently been appointed to the International Whaling Commission’s bycatch expert panel where he feeds in expertise from a gear technology perspective.

 He leads Fishtek Marine’s sales and marketing, developing relationships with fishing companies, scientists, NGOs and attending fishing conferences around the globe to raise the profile of Fishtek Marine.

 Alex has a degree in international sales and more than 20 years of experience in export sales and business development.
 At Fishtek, Alex manages the marketing and business development for Fishtek Marine products, aimed for global markets.